 Our musical leadership

 Christine Noel was appointed artistic director in 2013, succeeding Betsy Burleigh.
-Noel is director of choral activities at Clark University.
-She is also the founding director of the Rhode Island Children’s Chorus.
+Noel is also the founding director of the Rhode Island Children’s Chorus.
 She holds a Master of Music and a Doctor of Musical Arts from Boston University.

 Michael Galib began serving as assistant conductor in the 2013-14 season.
 An honors graduate in composition from the New England Conservatory, Galib is music director at the Unitarian Universalist Congregation of South County, serves as pianist with the Rhode Island Children’s Chorus and at the French School of Middlebury College, and maintains a private piano studio in Portsmouth.